Dynamic self-loops in networks of passive and active binary elements: Relationship between gap and self-loops

 \section{Relationship between gap and self-loops}

-In this section, we provide further evidence that inside a gap all initial conditions get trapped into self-loops, and that self-loops can occur outside of gaps.
-We restrict to $H = 0$, and we measure the probability of finding a gap $P_g^0$, and of the emergence of at least one self-loop starting from any of the $2^N$ states $P_{sl}^0$, from zero to large $J_0$.
+In this section, we provide further evidence that self-loops can also occur outside of gaps.
+We restrict to $H = 0$, and we measure the probability of finding a gap $P_g^0$, and of the emergence of at least one self-loop starting from any of the $2^N$ states $P_{sl}^0$, while varying $J_0$.

-For $N=2$ spins (Fig. \ref{fig:gap_vs_self_loops}-a), hysterons (Fig. \ref{fig:gap_vs_self_loops}-b), and hysterons with equal spans (Fig. \ref{fig:gap_vs_self_loops}-c), there is a one-to-by correspondence between the probability of gaps $P_{g}^{0}$ and the probability of self-loops $P_{sl}^0$: indeed, in this case, all $4$ possible states must be unstable to lead to a self-loop.
-However, for larger $N$, we systematically find more self-loops than gaps.
-The larger $N$ and the larger the coupling $J_0$, the larger the weight of self-loops as compared to gaps.
-Interestingly, in the limit of small couplings, for spins the data suggest that self-loops and gaps remain equally likely.
-In contrast, for hysterons, the larger $N$, the larger the weight of self-loops.
+For $N=2$ spins (Fig. \ref{fig:gap_vs_self_loops}-a), hysterons (Fig. \ref{fig:gap_vs_self_loops}-b), and hysterons with equal spans (Fig. \ref{fig:gap_vs_self_loops}-c), there is a one-to-one correspondence between the probability of gaps $P_{g}^{0}$ and the probability of self-loops $P_{sl}^0$: indeed, in this case, all $4$ possible states must be unstable to lead to a self-loop.
+However, for larger $N$, we systematically find more self-loops than gaps, and the difference grows with $N$ and $J_0$.
+Interestingly, in the limit of small coupling, self-loops and gaps seem to remain equally likely for spins.
+In contrast, for weakly-coupled hysterons, the excess of self-loops grows with $N$.